rigelramadhan/BossQueue/README.md

 # BossQueue: An App That Makes Dine In Orders Easier

-I plan to make it as clean as possible (UI and code wise) later

 ### Update 2021/12/7 (Rigel)
 - Cleaning up messy codes
 - Starting to implement ViewModels